 David Dalmasso gained a PhD in Economics in 2002 from Nice University.
 His teaching focus to date has been on Economics and quantitative techniques.

-Professor Daly has worked in managerial communication and management studies since 1995.
-He has taught managerial communication programmes at both undergraduate and postgraduate levels in Germany
+Professor Daly has worked in communication and management studies since 1995.

-EMBA Programme Director, Leadership Development Chair Research Associate, Management in Innovative Health Chair Research Associate
+EMBA Programme Director, Leadership Development Chair Affiliate Researcher, Management in Innovative Health Chair Research Associate

 Arne De Keyser